MGDSoft/bitbucket-pr-coverage/README.md

 ## Credits

 This project is a fork of [orbeji /phpunit-pr-coverage-check](https://github.com/orbeji/phpunit-pr-coverage-check) with updated dependencies and code improvements.
-Thanks to Orbeji author for his work.
+Thanks to the author Orbeji for their work.